slack-samples/bolt-java-starter-template/README.md

 mvn clean compile exec:java -Dexec.mainClass="Main"
 ```

-**NOTE**: If you chose to use Maven as build tool you can remove the `builde.gradle` file from this project.
+**NOTE**: If you chose to use Maven as your build tool you can remove the `builde.gradle` file from this project.

 ------

 #### Gradle: Run

-Ensure [gradle](https://gradle.org/) in installed on your local environment.
+Ensure [gradle](https://gradle.org/) is installed on your local environment.
 * We recommend using [brew to install gradle on macOS](https://formulae.brew.sh/formula/gradle)

 ```zsh